-Gastronomy is undoubtedly one of the most appreciated tradition: specialties babà al limoncello, “Gnocchi alla sorrentina” or “Ravioli” with lobster have conquered the palate of every lover of Italian food.
+Gastronomy is undoubtedly one of the most appreciated traditions: specialties babà al limoncello, “Gnocchi alla sorrentina,” or “Ravioli” with lobster has conquered the palate of every lover of Italian food.
 In addition to the typical Sorrento specialties, we find all the other products of the peninsula, from the mozzarella of Agerola to the provolone del Monaco DOP, from the pasta of Gragnano to the extra virgin olive oil DOP Penisola Sorrentina and, finally, the pizza.

 • The cloister of San Francesco (Chiostro di San Francesco) is undoubtedly one of the most requested places for weddings in Sorrento.
 It dates back to the 1300s, and it is not uncommon to see wedding photos on Pinterest and Instagram that portray this fantastic historical place.

 • Correale di Terranova Museum (Museo Correale di Terranova) is an ancient noble residence, and it is used to celebrate a legally binding ceremony in Sorrento.

 The costs to celebrate the civil ceremony in the town-hall of Sorrento are: